bwnodak/paapi-demo/README.md

 npm install
 ```

 The repository will install a self-signed certificate to support HTTPS, which is required by the PAAPI.
-This will happen upon `npm install`, and will likely prompt you for your system password so it can add the cert to your System keychain as a trusted source.
+This will happen upon `npm install`, and will likely prompt you for your system password so it can add the cert to your System keychain as a trusted source (on MacOS).
+The new cert will appear in your keychain as `devcert`.

 ### 3. Chrome Configuration